In keeping with this mandate, the Committee oversees homeowner aesthetic

 The Association has developed the following guidelines for items not specifically covered in the Declaration of Covenants and Restrictions.
-Special cases and items not included in this list will be reviewed by the Architectural Design Committee on a case-by-case basis.
+Special cases, variations, and items not included in this list will be reviewed by the Architectural Design Committee on a case-by-case basis.
 Homeowners are REQUIRED to submit plans and specifications to the Committee prior to commencing any projects.

 - Cresthaven models, whose structure should not extend further than the porch option offered by Pulte as part of the original construction.

 - Deck access walkways.

 - Driveways, driveway extensions.
 Limitations are as follows: